deltawave-tech/pcp/README.md

 - Robust gradient flow through embedding layers and complex operations
 - Safe handling of tensor references throughout the computation graph
 - Bounds checking and overflow protection for numerical stability

+## Comptime Plan System

+PCP uses Zig's compile-time features to optimize tensor operations:

+- Operations are defined as comptime-generated Plans
+- Plans encapsulate shape information and operation logic
+- Backend-specific optimizations can be applied at compile time
+- Gradient rules are automatically applied to forward operations
+- Error handling is streamlined with errdefer for cleanup
+- Plans can be composed to build complex operations

 ## Getting Started